lupyuen/lupyuen.github.io/src/tinyemu.md

 - [__"Introduction to OpenAMP"__](https://www.openampproject.org/docs/whitepapers/Introduction_to_OpenAMPlib_v1.1a.pdf) (Page 4)

-We have all the layers, let's assemble our cake in 3 steps...
+We have all the layers, let's assemble our cake and print to VirtIO Console...

 1. Initialise the __VirtIO Console__